NikeshReddy7787/NewsApp/README.md

-Intership completion project under Teachnook Edtech - July 2024
+### Intership completion project under Teachnook Edtech - July 2024
+- This project was made in July 2024